Brazilian battleship São Paulo: Major refit and the 1920s

 In 1922, São Paulo and Minas Geraes helped to put down the first of the Tenente revolts.
 Soldiers seized Fort Copacabana in Rio de Janeiro on 5 July, but no other men joined them.
 As a result, some men deserted the rebels, and by the next morning only 200 people remained in the fort.
 São Paulo bombarded the fort, firing five salvos and obtained at least two hits; the fort surrendered half an hour later.
-The Brazilian Navy's official history reports that one of the hits opened a hole ten meters deep.
+The Brazilian Navy's official history of the ship reports that one of the hits opened a hole ten meters deep.

 Crewmen aboard São Paulo rebelled on 4 November 1924, when First Lieutenant Hercolino Cascardo, seven second lieutenants and 260 others commandeered the ship.
 After the boilers were fired, São Paulo's mutineers attempted to entice the crews of Minas Geraes and the other ships nearby to join.
-They were only able to sway the crew of one old torpedo boat to the cause.
+They were able to sway the crew of only one old torpedo boat to the cause.
 The battleship's crew, angry that Minas Geraes would not join them, fired a six-pounder at Minas Geraes that wounded a cook.
 The mutineers then sailed out of Rio de Janeiro's harbor, where the forts at Santa Cruz and Copacabana engaged her, damaging São Paulo's fire control system and funnel.
 The forts stopped firing soon after the battleship returned fire due to concern over possible civilian casualties.
 The crewmen aboard São Paulo attempted to join revolutionaries in Rio Grande do Sul, but when they found that the rebel forces had moved inland, they set course for Montevideo, Uruguay.
 They arrived on 10 November, where the rebellious members of the crew disembarked and were granted asylum, and Minas Geraes, which had been pursuing São Paulo, escorted the wayward ship home to Rio de Janeiro, arriving on the 21st.